jupyterlite/jupyterlite/docs/configuring.md

 JupyterLite instances hosted there.
 To create separate content stores, change the `jupyter-lite.json#jupyter-config-data/contentsStorageName` from the default of `JupyterLite Storage`.

+### Enabling Volatile Storage

+If a user's data cannot be stored due to browser security settings, the app will generally fail to load.
+To enable a volatile memory fallback, set `jupyter-lite.json#jupyter-config-data/enableMemoryStorage` to `true`.

 ## Adding Extensions